-Assuming that the appropriate equipment has been chosen and detectors are installed in the right places, there is no doubt that training and education helps to reduce false fire alarms.
+Assuming that the appropriate equipment has been chosen and detectors are installed in the right places, there is no doubt that fire safety training and education helps to reduce false fire alarms.
 Whether these be formal training sessions or educative notices, ensuring building occupants have knowledge of the kind of activities that will cause a false alarm will play a vital part in reducing the number of false alarms you experience.

 The Home Office collects detailed information on incidents attended by the Fire and Rescue Services which are published on the www.gov.uk website.
 This includes the common causes of false fire alarms.

 One of the statistics that Tecserv UK is particularly interested in are the statistics related to call outs that end up being classified as false alarm activations.

 When trying to analyse reasons for false fire alarms, the data we have reviewed are the records that reached the Incident Record System (IRS) by 20 December 2020.

 Fire and rescue services (FRS) attended 528,601 incidents in the year ending December 2020.
 This was a five per cent decrease compared with the previous year (557,073).
 Of these incidents, there were 153,278 fires.
 This was a three per cent decrease compared with the previous year (157,563).